 Best for: Shore divers, muck divers, beginners

-Boat diving isn’t for everybody -- especially people who get sea sick easily or would rather just suit up and step right out from a sandy shore.
-And this where Bali comes in, with one of the best shore dives on the planet.
+Boat diving isn’t for everybody—especially people who get seasick easily or would rather just suit up and step right out from a sandy shore.
+This is where Bali comes in with one of the best shore dives on the planet.

 The USS Liberty is a sunken cargo ship from World War II located in shallow waters just off Bali’s east coast (one of best places to visit in Southeast Asia) in Tulamben.
-The wreck is basically a reef now, and is covered in corals and sponges with more fish than you’ll ever be able to identify.
-Everything from schooling jacks and beautiful juvenile sweetlips to bat fish, butterfly fish, and anemone fish (Nemo!) are regularly spotted in the clear waters surrounding the wreck, and within its twisting metal nooks and crannies, too.
+The wreck is essentially a reef now, since it’s covered in coral and sponges with more fish than you’ll ever be able to identify.
+Everything from schooling jacks and beautiful juvenile sweetlips to batfish, butterfly fish, and anemone fish (Nemo!) are regularly spotted in the clear waters surrounding the wreck—and within its twisting metal nooks and crannies.

 The wreck is less than a five-minute swim from the shore and sits at a depth of 20 to 100 feet, which makes it one of the most accessible wreck dives in the world.
-Pro-tip: the Tulamben Dive Resort is a dive-friendly property located within steps of the Liberty Wreck.
+As if it couldn’t get more convenient, Tulamben Dive Resort is a dive-friendly property located within steps of the Liberty Wreck.

 Muck diving, another pursuit that brings divers to these waters, refers to the search for macro (small) and unusual bottom-dwelling creatures that live in sand and muck as opposed to on the coral reef.
-Famous muck sites in Bali include Secret Bay, where you can usually find oddities like sea moths and ghost pipe fish, and the jetty in Padang Bai, where rhinopias and giant frog fish, with their incredibly camouflage skills, lurk.
+Famous muck sites in Bali include Secret Bay, where you can usually find oddities like sea moths and ghost pipefish, and the jetty in Padang Bai, where rhinopias and giant frogfish, with their incredible camouflage skills, lurk.

 The site called Darwin’s Arch at Darwin Island is as epic as diving gets, with sea lions and turtles frequently spotted in the shallows and huge shoals of schooling fish, eagle rays, and even whale sharks deeper down.
 June through December is whale shark season in these parts, so if that’s a bucket list wildlife encounter for you, consider your calendar marked.

 With more than 300 identified wrecks in its waters, Bermuda is an epic place to dive and a quick hop from the US.
-The waters are gin-clear, both in the shallows and at depth, sometimes exceeding 150 feet of visibility… and there’s much to see, so prepare to have your mind blown.
+The waters are gin-clear, both in the shallows and at depth, sometimes exceeding 150 feet of visibility— and there’s plenty to see.

 If you dive just one wreck in the wreck capital of the Atlantic, make it the Mary Celestia.
 This was a blockade runner ship for the Confederacy during the Civil War that met its demise after hitting a reef in 1864.
 The ship is the site of a massive aggregation of parrot fish each June, which come here to spawn after the full moon.

-There are 25 pristine reefs around Bermuda to dive, too, with swim-throughs and enormous barracudas among the dazzling views.
+There are 25 pristine reefs to dive at around Bermuda, too, with swim-throughs and enormous barracudas among the dazzling views.
 For a post-dive celebratory toast, get the island’s iconic cocktail, the Rum Swizzle, at its oldest pub, The Swizzle Inn.

-More than 1,300 species of reef fish live in the waters here.
-That’s about 50 percent of all the world’s known reef fish species, a number that makes Caribbean waters positively pale by comparison.
-And the diversity of habitats underwater include everything from coral gardens and mangroves to sheer walls, current-swept passages, sheltered bays and more.
+More than 1,300 species of reef fish live in the waters here—that’s about 50% of all the world’s known reef fish species, a number that makes Caribbean waters positively pale in comparison.
+And the diversity of habitats underwater include everything from coral gardens and mangroves to sheer walls, current-swept passages, sheltered bays, and more.

 “Raja Ampat is best appreciated by someone who wants to look beneath the hood at the inner workings of the marine biodiversity machine,” says professional underwater photographer Brandon Cole, who has dived here many times.
 “It deserves to be the diamond in the whole necklace.
 You’re checking off so many new species you’ve never seen before on every dive.”

-For an eco-friendly stay in Raja Ampat with access to great diving out the door, reserve a bungalow built on stilts within a short fin of the house reef at Misool Eco Resort.
+For an eco-friendly stay in Raja Ampat with access to great diving out the door, reserve a bungalow built on stilts within a short swim of the house reef at Misool Eco Resort.

-If there’s any cold water dive destination that’s well worth layering on the neoprene for, it’s Vancouver Island.
-Water temperatures hover around the 50 degree Fahrenheit mark, so you’re best off being certified as a dry suit diver before entering the drink here.
+If there’s any cold-water dive destination that’s well worth layering on the neoprene for, it’s Vancouver Island.
+Water temperatures hover around the 50-degree Fahrenheit mark, so you’re best off being certified as a dry suit diver before making the trek here.

-But the rewards are many-fold: walls of amazingly colorful sponges and anemones, and the chance to come face to face with the largest octopus in the word,the great Pacific octopus, often seen in the waters off Port Hardy.
-Then there are some classic wrecks in the waters off Nanaimo on the eastern shore, including the HMCS Saskatchewan, an artificial reef covered with plumose anemones and crawling with crabs.
+But the rewards are manyfold: walls of spectacularly colorful sponges and anemones and the chance to come face to face with the largest octopus in the word, the great Pacific octopus, often seen in the waters off Port Hardy.
+Then, there are some classic wrecks in the waters off Nanaimo on the eastern shore, including the HMCS Saskatchewan, an artificial reef covered with plumose anemones and crawling with crabs.

-“I am very comfortable placing Vancouver Island at the top of the cold water diving spots in the world,” says Cole.
-“You have to work with the tides to orchestrate your dives here.
-But doing so opens the opportunity to see especially stunning invertebrate life -- anemones, sea stars, sponges and the like.”
+“You have to work with the tides to orchestrate your dives here,” says Cole, “but doing so opens the opportunity to see especially stunning invertebrate life like anemones, sea stars, and sponges.”

-Don’t leave Nanaimo without trying the famous sweet called a Nanaimo Bar, which you can try at spots like Nanaimo Bakery Confectionery.
+Don’t leave Nanaimo without trying the famous sweet called a Nanaimo Bar, which you can sample at spots like Nanaimo Bakery & Café.